From Mechanic to Revolutionary

 Unbridled Rage at a Networking Event

-Last year, I achieved 135% of my sales target at a global technology company.
-I won awards.
-I was living the dream of enterprise success.
+In 2024, Shawn achieved 135% of his sales target at a global technology company.
+He won awards.
+He was living the dream of enterprise success.

-Then, on a Friday morning at 10:30 AM, my phone rang.
-"We're letting you go," my boss said in a two-minute conversation that ended twenty years of enterprise loyalty.
+Then, on a Friday morning at 10:30 AM, his phone rang.
+"We're letting you go," his boss said in a two-minute conversation that ended twenty years of enterprise loyalty.

-By 11 AM, I was unemployed for the first time since I was seventeen.
+By 11 AM, he was unemployed for the first time since he was seventeen.

-After the shock wore off, I decided to attend local business networking events to see how "the other side" uses technology.
+After the shock wore off, Shawn decided to attend local business networking events to see how "the other side" uses technology.

-I walked out of my first event with unbridled rage.
+He walked out of his first event with unbridled rage.

 It was like stepping back 10 years minimum in time.
-The number of shocked looks when I'd ask "why don't you do it this way?" followed by "can that be done?" or "isn't that expensive?" genuinely rocked me to my core.
+The number of shocked looks when he'd ask "why don't you do it this way?" followed by "can that be done?" or "isn't that expensive?" genuinely rocked him to his core.

 How do the people who account for 43% of U.S. GDP not even understand the fundamentals of today's technology?

-Then it dawned on me: We productized that knowledge.
-We locked it away behind complexity and cost barriers.
+Then it dawned on him: the industry had productized that knowledge.
+They locked it away behind complexity and cost barriers.

 No Gatekeeping

-Thalamus AI was born from that rage.
-Not from ambition, but from clarity.
+Thalamus AI was born from that clarity.
+Not from ambition, but from rage at a system designed to keep the best capabilities locked away.

 Small and medium businesses generate intelligence 24/7.
 Nobody ever taught them what to do with it.

-Your website analytics sit in Google Analytics.
-You look at visitor counts.
+Their website analytics sit in Google Analytics.
+They look at visitor counts.
 That's it.

-Your sales data sits in QuickBooks.
-You use it for taxes.
+Their sales data sits in QuickBooks.
+They use it for taxes.
 That's it.

 Meanwhile, enterprises blend ALL this data together and see things you can't imagine: which customers are most profitable, what marketing actually drives revenue, when to launch products based on seasonal patterns, which services to expand vs. which to kill.